netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 updated rarely, for example every few hours (depending on the implementation).

-Path metadata may also be incomplete, ASes are not required to provide or regularly update the data.
+Path metadata may also be incomplete.
+ASes are not required to provide or regularly update the data.

 Users of path metadata must keep in mind that the data is mostly not